 Everyone has a hidden talent and abilities that they may not even be aware of.
 It could be anything from being an excellent writer to having a great singing voice.

-We all have talents or abilities that can help us succeed in a certain discipline, but the issue is that many of us frequently are unaware of what this discipline is.
+But the issue is that many of us frequently are unaware of what this discipline is.
+First, it’s important to understand what we mean by “hidden talent.”

-Talent can be social or personal, technical or artistic, intellectual or physical.
-It makes no difference if you are an extrovert or an introvert.
+Hidden talents can be social or personal, technical or artistic, intellectual or physical.

 - Conflict Resolution